Azure/aks-engine/docs/topics/features.md

 They are managed-premium and managed-standard and map to Standard_LRS and Premium_LRS managed disk types respectively.

-In order to use these storage classes the following conditions must be met.

-- The cluster must be running Kubernetes release 1.7 or greater.
-Refer to this [example](../../examples/kubernetes-releases/kubernetes1.7.json) for how to provision a Kubernetes cluster of a specific version.
-- The node must support managed disks.
-See this [example](../../examples/disks-managed/kubernetes-vmas.json) to provision nodes with managed disks.
-You can also confirm if a node has managed disks using kubectl.

 ```console
 kubectl get nodes -l storageprofile=managed
 NAME                    STATUS    AGE       VERSION